 - Breast Reduction can also improve a woman’s tolerance for exercise, enabling her to take advantage of exercise regimens she was unable to participate in previously

 - Rhinoplasty can include repairs to the patient’s deviated septum, thereby enabling better oxygen flow, easier breathing and a better night’s sleep for the patient and the patient’s spouse as this procedure usually drastically reduces snoring.

 - An overall healthier lifestyle is often the result of Plastic Surgery.
-When a patient has spent the money, gone through the recovery time, and sees the end result they often develop a mindset and action plan to retain those positive results.
+When a patient has spent the money, bought the necessary items such as compression garments, gone through the recovery time, and sees the end result they often develop a mindset and action plan to retain those positive results.
 An improved diet and a regular exercise program is often the case with the patient living a healthier, happier and more satisfying lifestyle.

 - Any kind of fat loss or fat reduction decreases the risk of diabetes, heart conditions and a host of other maladies.